vertexproject/synapse/docs/synapse/userguides/design_data_model.rst

 (along with lively and occasionally heated internal discussion and design sessions with our developers and analysts!).

 A full discussion of the considerations (and complexities) of a well-designed data model are beyond the scope of this documentation.
-However, there are several principles that we rely on that help shed light on our apprroach:
+However, there are several principles that we rely on that help shed light on our approach:

-- **The model is an abstraction.** A data model (and associated tags / analytical model) provide **structure** for data and assertions that allow us to quickly view data, relationships, and context, and to ask questions of the data in powerful ways.
+- **The model is an abstraction.** A data model (and associated tags / analytical model) provides **structure** for data and assertions that allow us to quickly view data, relationships, and context, and to ask questions of the data in powerful ways.
 That said, analysis often involves subtle distinctions and qualifications - which is why analysis is often provided in long-form reports where natural language can convey uncertainties or caveats related to conclusions.